Ekow-Davis/rn-assignment2-11083926/README.md

 I then changed the text from "Open in App.js" to "My Name is Ekow".

-Then I added the bold effect after I changed the background
+Then I added the bold effect after I changed the background.